Help & Advice Articles, Videos and How-to-Guides

 “The structure itself provides primary resistance against water penetration and incorporates a drained cavity within the basement structure.
 There is permanent reliance on this cavity to collect groundwater seepage through the structure and direct it to drains or a sump for removal by drainage or pumping.

-How does a cavity drainage system work?
+How does a cavity drainage system prevent flooding?

 Cavity drainage systems use specially designed basement waterproofing membranes that have egg-cup profiles.
 This unique profile creates a gap or cavity that allows any water entering the basement structure, having penetrated the external walls, to travel down the wall into a drainage channel.
 This drainage channel then diverts the water to a sump pump system.
 The water fills the sump chamber and is then pumped to a safe and suitable external drainage point.